jdhwpgmbca/pcapture/README.md

 QUARKUS_OIDC_TLS_VERIFICATION=required
 ```

-The QUARKUS_OIDC_CREDENTIALS_SECRET must match the Keycloak -> Quarkus Realm -> Clients -> Backend-service -> Credentials -> Secret.
+The `QUARKUS_OIDC_CREDENTIALS_SECRET` must match the `Keycloak -> Quarkus Realm -> Clients -> Backend-service -> Credentials -> Secret`.
 For security you should regenerate the secret.
 The frontend-client does not have a credentials secret because it's configured with "Access Type" set to "public".
-This is necessary because JavaScript based clients have no secure
-way to store the credentials.
+This is necessary because JavaScript based clients have no secure way to store the credentials.
 It's necessary to take additional security precautions for this reason.
-In particular, you should make sure the "Valid Redirect URIs" field is as specific
-as possible (so don't use * by itself for instance).
+In particular, you should make sure the `Valid Redirect URIs` field is as specific as possible (so don't use `*` by itself for instance).

 ## Maven settings.xml example: